-- Germany (1 hour exam)

-- USA (45 minutes exam)

-- Elizabeth (1 hour exam)

-- Medicine (1 hour 15 min exam)
+Paper 1 (50% of total mark) is Germany (1 hour exam) and Elizabeth (1 hour exam) Paper 2 (50% of total mark) is Elizabeth (45-minute exam) and Medicine (1 hour 15 min exam)

 - Studying sources of information from the time being studied. - Investigating historical interpretations. - Making judgements based on analysing the evidence. - Demonstrating knowledge and understanding of chronology. - Literacy and written communication.